Discover MicroPython on ESP32 with your first script

 Note

-As with the Arduino code, these functions stop the program: it cannot do other background tasks such as detecting the press of a button, measuring voltages …
+As for the Arduino code, these functions block the program: it cannot run any other tasks in the background like detecting the pressure of a button and measuring voltages.

-You have seen an overview of programming ESP32 boards with MicroPython.
-I hope this hype you to learn more about this new language.
-So I encourage you to read a more detailed tutorial on handling I/O with MicroPython with a practical example at the end.
+You could see an overview of the programming of ESP32 boards with MicroPython.
+I hope this has made you want to discover more about this new language.
+I encourage you to read a more detailed tutorial on I/O management with MicroPython with a concrete example at the end.